-Indirect financial assistance10 may include, but is not limited to, back-to-back transactions with banks or other financial institutions (for example, one in which a non-resident MNE places funds on deposit with a bank and the bank then loans funds to a South African resident MNE), the provision of guarantees by a non-resident MNE to a bank or other financial institution in connection with funding given by that bank or financial institution to a resident MNE or other arrangements in which funding provided by a foreign relevant party is routed through one or more special purpose entities or other accommodating or tax-indifferent parties.11 In general, indirect financial assistance will be treated as if the funding had been provided directly between the two relevant parties.
+Indirect financial assistance11 may include, but is not limited to, back-to-back transactions with banks or other financial institutions (for example, one in which a non-resident MNE places funds on deposit with a bank and the bank then loans funds to a South African resident MNE), the provision of guarantees12 by a non-resident MNE to a bank or other financial institution in connection with funding given by that bank or financial institution to a resident MNE, or other arrangements in which funding provided by a foreign relevant party is routed through one or more special purpose entities or other accommodating or tax-indifferent parties.13 In general, indirect financial assistance will be treated as if the funding had been provided directly between the two relevant parties.

 In a case that involves indirect financial assistance as a result of a guarantee provided by a non-resident relevant party to an independent party, the effect of the guarantee on the determination of how much the South African taxpayer could have borrowed will have to be considered on a case-by-case basis.
-For example, if the guarantee would not have been provided by an independent party it will be ignored when determining the amount the taxpayer could have borrowed.